 Search to the right to find information on the ingredient you are looking for >>>

-Glycerin is a well-known humectant that prevents the premature loss of moisture from cosmetics and personal care products so they don’t dry out.
-Other functions that have been reported for glycerin include, hair conditioning agent, oral care agent, skin conditioning agent—skin protectant and viscosity decreasing agent.
+Glycerin is used safely in numerous cosmetics and personal care products such as soaps, toothpaste, shaving cream, and skin/hair care products to provide smoothness and lubrication.
+It is also a well-known humectant that prevents the loss of moisture from products so they don’t dry out as quickly.
+Other reported functions for glycerin include use as a fragrance ingredient, denaturant, hair conditioning agent, oral care agent, skin conditioning agent— humectant, skin protectant, oral health care drug, and viscosity decreasing agent.

 European Union (EU)